staticagesolutions/selfhosting/Masternode_Syscoin-core_4-4rc.md

     nano sentinel.conf

-Uncomment the line that begins syscoin_conf= and change it to /root/ instead of /home/YOURUSERNAME/
+Uncomment the line that begins syscoin_conf= and change it's target to /root/ instead of /home/YOURUSERNAME/

 Also comment out mainnet and remove # from testnet.
 This is how it should look: